bcoles/kasld/docs/usage.md

 -c, --color         Colorize text output (auto-detected for TTYs) -a, --ascii         ASCII-only output: no Unicode glyphs or banner
-                    (auto-enabled in a non-UTF-8 locale) -q, --quiet         Suppress progress indicator and warnings -v, --verbose       Add banner, system-config block, per-component logs, per-region Results table, KASLR analysis, and the virtual + physical memory-layout maps.
+                    (auto-enabled in a non-UTF-8 locale) -q, --quiet         Suppress banner, progress, and warnings -v, --verbose       Add banner, system-config block, per-component logs, per-region Results table, KASLR analysis, and the virtual + physical memory-layout maps.
 The default